russelldb/bigsets/doc/bigsets-design.md

         * run `riak_dt_orswot:merge/2` on the two values
     * finally serialize the result, and store on disk

-There may be many things we can do to optimize this: have a single format for in-memory and on disk/wire that does not require serialization seems the first step, but there is still the cost of reading a potentially large object off disk simply to add a single element.
+There may be many things we can do to optimise this: have a single format for in-memory and on disk/wire that does not require serialisation seems the first step, but there is still the cost of reading a potentially large object off disk simply to add a single element.
 We replicate that whole object (see [Deltas](#deltas) below if you're screaming "Deltas!
 Deltas!" right now.)
-However, even if we optimize the current implementation, there is still that `riak_object` size limit of ~1MB.
+However, even if we optimise the current implementation, there is still that `riak_object` size limit of ~1MB.

 ![Sets in Riak: Inserts, not O(1)](dt-add.png "Sets in Riak: Inserts, not O(1)")